Damageplan: Aftermath

 Following the events since Dimebag Darrell's death, Paul was unsure if he wanted to continue playing music.
 He was invited to join the band called Hellyeah, which included members of Mudvayne and Nothingface, but declined the offer.
 However, bassist Jerry Montano repeatedly called Paul, and he accepted the offer to join the project as he thought "Everybody had their head in the right place."
 Hellyeah released its debut album on April 10, 2007.
 One week later, Zilla joined the band as its new bassist, after Montano left due to "personal reasons".
 The album was recorded at Abbott's backyard studio, Chasin' Jason, where New Found Power was also recorded.

 Vocalist Lachman joined The Mercy Clinic, which aided the grieving process.
 He commented, "you have to get back on the horse.
 You could easily let a decade go by and not do anything.
 I'm happy to have walked away with my life after the situation I was thrown into.
 But, I mean, what do you do?
 I'm a musician.
 I'm going to make music.
 What Dime would have told me was, 'You make music, motherfucker.
 Get back on it.
 Do what you do.'
 So, that's what I did."
 Before the shooting, Phil Anselmo stated in the December 2004 edition of Metal Hammer that Dimebag "deserves to be severely beaten".
 He apologized and said the "severely beaten" comment was a joke, although Paul requested Metal Hammer to provide the audio tapes to discern the nature of the comments.
 Paul concluded that the quote was not a joke and referred to Anselmo as the "master of lies".

 A book titled A Vulgar Display of Power: Courage and Carnage at the Alrosa Villa was penned by author Chris Armold.
 For 14 months, Armold interviewed people and researched the events leading up to December 8, stating "It's not a book about rock stars, but heroes, regular guys who made the ultimate sacrifice."
 In his research, Armold found no evidence that the comments Anselmo made before Darrell's death had influenced Gale's actions.
 The book was released in 2007.

-In a 2017 interview with Loudwire, Paul had stated that he had planned to release all unreleased Damageplan recordings at some point in the future, many of which have no vocals.
-He even stated having some of Dimebag Darrell's favorite musicians, such as Rob Halford of Judas Priest to record vocals for the songs.

 Vinnie Paul died on June 22, 2018, at the age of 54.